 19. Calls upon States to put in place cohesive and comprehensive policies and to take the legislative and administrative measures necessary for the full realization of the right to work for all, including women by, inter alia, considering to undertake policy commitments and measures to obtain full and productive employment and decent work for all, including through the establishment, where appropriate, of institutions for that purpose and by further strengthening tools, such as job services and social dialogue mechanisms, while paying continuous attention to professional and technical training and initiatives to foster small and medium-sized enterprises, cooperatives and start-ups, including those that are owned by women, and considering investing in infrastructure, services and social protection systems to allow for and to promote equitable sharing of care responsibilities between men and women;

-20.Encourages States to adopt proactive job creation policiesdirected at young people, and to put in place specialized services that promote equality, accessibility and assist young people in identifying and securing available employment, including by providing access to information channels, technology and job search mechanisms;
+20.Encourages States to adopt proactive employment policies and partnerships that aim at generating decent jobs, in particular for young people, and to consider putting in place specialized services that assist them in identifying and securing available employment, including by providing access to information channels, technology and job search mechanisms, and promote equality and accessibility;

-21. Acknowledges that the promotion of greater involvement by young peoplein policymaking, law-making processes and in workers' and employers' organizations leadership is called for, so that their views are taken into account;
+21. Acknowledges that the promotion of greater involvement by young people, without any discrimination in policymaking, law-making processes and in the leadership of workers' and employers' organizations leadership is called for, so that their views are taken into account;

 22. Highlights the vital role of the private sector in generating new investments, job opportunities and financing for development and in advancing efforts towards the full realization of the right to work and the promotion of inclusive, sustained economic growth, full and productive employment and decent work for all, noting the multi-year strategy of the United Nations Global Compact to drive business awareness and action in support of achieving the Sustainable Development Goals and Addis Ababa Action Agenda by 2030, and noting the need to promote the implementation of the Guiding Principles on Business and Human Rights and the Women’s Empowerment Principles established by the United Nations Entity for Gender Equality and the Empowerment of Women, as applicable;